glener10/file-organizer-by-file-modification-date/README.md

 ![Bitbucket open pull requests](https://img.shields.io/bitbucket/pr-raw/glener10/files-organizer-per-year)
 ![Contributors](https://img.shields.io/github/contributors/glener10/files-organizer-per-year.svg)

-<p align="center"> 🚀 Files Organizer Per Year is a program created to organize files in a directory (can have N directories inside) according to the date it was modified, moving to folders with the year it was created/changed. </p>
+<p align="center"> 🚀 Files Organizer by file modification date is a program created to organize files in a directory (can have N directories inside) according to the date it was modified. </p>

 ### **Input Directory**